GUDHI/gudhi-devel/src/python/doc/perslay.rst

 Basic example
 -------------

-This example computes the first two Landscapes associated to a persistence diagram with four points.
-The landscapes are evaluated on ten samples, leading to two vectors with ten coordinates each, that are eventually concatenated in order to produce a single vector representation.
+This example computes the first landscape associated to a persistence diagram with four points.
+The landscape is evaluated evenly on [-1,11].

 .. testcode::

     import numpy as np
     import tensorflow as tf
     from gudhi.representations.preprocessing import Padding
+    from gudhi.representations import Landscape, PersistenceImage
     from gudhi.perslay import perslay_channel
+    import matplotlib.pyplot as plt
     # A single diagram with 4 points
     diags = [np.array([[0.,4.],[1.,2.],[3.,8.],[6.,8.]])]
     diags = Padding(use=True).fit_transform(diags)